Frequently asked questions

 So we now require that people read the book, which they can borrow from a library or get from a friend, or buy from Amazon or a bookstore.

-And we don't give the book away because we have already spent significant money running this community.
+And we don't give the book away because 2x the book sales have gone into running this community.

 So, new book sales now fund the expansion of the community and underwrite (along with all the thousands of hours of volunteer time) all the free services for the growing number of job seekers that come to us.